-Talk to your physician about SottoPelle hormone therapy to help you on your unique and personal gender confirming journey.
+Talk to your physician about the SottoPelle hormone replacement method to help you on your unique and personal gender confirming journey.
 Or find a physician in your area who is SottoPelle certified using our Physician Finder HERE.

 IMPORTANT DISCLAIMER: This article is provided as general information only and is not intended to be used as medical advice.
 While the benefits of hormone replacement are well documented through clinical research, we are not representing that hormone therapy is a “cure” for any disease.
 Only your treating physician can determine if hormone replacement may be a beneficial part of your healthcare regimen, based on your age, overall health, risk factors, and lifestyle.